junxit/us-congress-bills-114/metadata.md

 - 2015-02-03 — Placed on the House Calendar, Calendar No. 7.
 - 2015-02-03 — The House Committee on Rules reported an original measure, H. Rept.
 114-14, by Ms. Foxx.
 - 2015-02-03 — The House Committee on Rules reported an original measure, H. Rept.
 114-14, by Ms. Foxx.
+- 2015-02-04 — Considered as privileged matter. (consideration: CR H766-772)
+- 2015-02-04 — DEBATE - The House proceeded with one hour of debate on H. Res.
+78.
+- 2015-02-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-04 — On agreeing to the resolution Agreed to by recorded vote: 243 - 179 (Roll no. 60). (text: CR H767)
+- 2015-02-04 — On ordering the previous question Agreed to by the Yeas and Nays: 242 - 174 (Roll no. 59). (consideration: CR H771-772)
+- 2015-02-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 243 - 179 (Roll no. 60).(text: CR H767)